MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsDialoutPolicy.md

 ### Example 4
 ```
-Grant-CsDialoutPolicy -Global -PolicyName "InternationalAndDomestic"
+Grant-CsDialoutPolicy -Global -PolicyName "DialoutCPCandPSTNInternational"
 ```

-This example sets the tenant global policy instance to InternationalAndDomestic.
+This example sets the tenant global policy instance to DialoutCPCandPSTNInternational.

 ### Example 5
 ```
-Grant-CsDialoutPolicy -Group support@contoso.com -Rank 10 -PolicyName "InternationalAndDomestic"
+Grant-CsDialoutPolicy -Group support@contoso.com -Rank 10 -PolicyName "DialoutCPCandPSTNInternational"
 ```

-This example assigns the policy instance "InternationalAndDomestic" to the members of the group support@contoso.com.
+This example assigns the policy instance "DialoutCPCandPSTNInternational" to the members of the group support@contoso.com.

 ## PARAMETERS